This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 I’m using a petal-shaped cake for this project.
 I’m putting the second arrangement into the back of one of the petal shapes on the bottom tier, on the opposite side of the cake from where the flowers finish on the top tier.
 Refer to Video at 34:04

-Once I’ve done that, I’m bringing the flowers around to the right, following the curve of the cake, and arranging them in their correct place.
+Once I’ve done that, I’m bringing the flowers around to the right, following the cake’s curve, and arranging them in their correct place.
 Refer to Video at 34:33

 Now I have two beautiful arrangements placed on my wedding cake